 We sat outside under the shade of a tree heavy with ripening olives.
 We had no reservations for our Sunday luncheon but it was the very end August, the high season was virtually finished, so there was no problem being seated.
 Service was crisp, timely, and helpful.
 There were four menus, starting at 18 euros for your choice of two plates (starter, main, or dessert) and going up from there.
 Seafood was featured as was to be expected so near the Med.

 My three table mates started with the fish soup.
 Not as hearty and thick as some but still tasty and satisfactory.
 I had a quiche with goat cheese melted atop and a bit of a side salad.
 All good.
 For our mains, two tajines with chicken and one with seafood - served hot in their clay dishes.
 I had marinated chicken with a bit of ratatouille and a potato mash on the side.
 Again all good, well-portioned fare.
 One cheese plate at the finish had a nice assortment.
 My one scoop of strawberry ice cream (all out of chocolate) had iced up a bit, so not the freshest best.

 With a bottle of local rose, the total tab for lunch for four came to 90 euros.
-That's a bit much except for the fact that the food was good and that Bages is clearly a tourist village that can charge tourist prices.With that in mind, Les Jardins de Bages is a good choice for a lazy lunch in the shade of an olive tree.
+That's right in line given that the food was good and that Bages is clearly a tourist village that can charge tourist prices.With that in mind, Les Jardins de Bages is a good choice for a lazy lunch in the shade of an olive tree.